brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

 ![image](/images/Exercise3.9.1.4c.png)

 now we can better see the relationship between the variables with a fixed coordinate system.
+An incease in `cty` results in nearly the same increase in `hwy`